 Mazur holds both a Bachelor of Arts and an MBA from Temple University.
 He has been awarded a US patent for a cholesterol lowering drug and is the recipient of the Ellis Island Medal of Honor and Temple University’s Diamond Achievement Award.

-Manor College President Sister Mary Cecilia Jurasinski, OSBM (right) and Sally Mydlowec, executive vice president and dean of Academic Affairs (left) meet with new Board of Trustees Chairman Leonard Mazur (center).
+Manor College Past President Sister Mary Cecilia Jurasinski, OSBM (right) and Sally Mydlowec, Provost Emerita (left) meet with new Board of Trustees Chairman Leonard Mazur (center).